China vents fury at Philippines over Taiwan congratulations

 China accuses US of ‘slander’ as diplomatic spats surround Taiwan election

-In a social media post on Monday, Marcos congratulated Lai, a staunch opponent of China and its claims to Taiwan, for his win in Saturday’s election and said that he looked forward to working together.
+In a social media post on Monday, Marcos told Lai, a staunch opponent of China and its claims to Taiwan, that he looks forward to cooperating.

 “The Chinese side is strongly dissatisfied and resolutely opposes” Marcos’s remarks, Beijing’s Ministry of Foreign Affairs spokeswoman Mao Ning said, urging Manila to give “a responsible explanation”.